iwritecode13/Hangman/README.md

 Note that this might not work, I am still working on this project, I'm fixing little things but in the meantime it could be 'broken'.

+The 'quit' button is buggy right now, I'm working on it.

 The 'real' readme:

 Written in Python (3.8.4rc1) and tkinter()